abayomipopoola/abayomipopoola/src/content/blog/principles-of-product-development-flow-pt-2/index.md

 If you have a process or a staff that affects the overall throughput of the system (bottleneck), you don't want any idle time for them.
 To make sure they always have something to work on, you deliberately build a queue right before them.
 This queue takes away the variation of arriving new tasks and ensures maximum throughput for your process.

+**Strategic Queue Management in Practice:**<br>
-Product management happens to have a big queue of non-refined ideas collected by the team or other teams.
-A lot of ideas could propel the company to the next level, as long as product management has the capacity to refine them into real business cases and work with the engineering teams to realize them.
-Failing to do so results in a lot of missed opportunities or sometimes direct losses, when customers churn because their feedback was not heard.
+Product management typically maintains a large queue of non-refined ideas collected from various teams.
+This queue represents significant potential value - many of these ideas could propel the company forward if properly developed.
+However, this value is only realized when product management has sufficient capacity to:

-This is the right place to say that implementing a FIFO (first in first out) scheduling algorithm for product management (like the one lean people use in manufacturing) might be a really bad mistake.
-One of the methods to minimize the economic losses caused by queues is to sequence the jobs in the most economically feasible order.
-If you have a very critical job, that might lead to a lot of extra costs if delayed, you may want to schedule it before many others, that have no such risk associated with them.
-If you have two such jobs, you may want to start with the shorter one.
+- Refine raw ideas into viable business cases
+- Partner with engineering teams to implement them
+- Validate results through customer feedback

+When product management lacks capacity to process this queue efficiently, the organization suffers from:

+- Missed market opportunities
+- Customer churn when valuable feedback goes unaddressed
+- Reduced innovation potential

+This example illustrates why simply applying manufacturing-style FIFO (first in first out) queuing to product management can be a costly mistake.
+Unlike manufacturing, where units are often interchangeable, product development work varies dramatically in economic impact.
+The optimal strategy is to sequence work based on economic value and risk profile:

+- Prioritize tasks with high cost-of-delay or significant opportunity cost
+- For equally critical tasks, start with the shorter ones first
+- Consider risk factors that might affect sequencing decisions

 Queues have a profound affect the product development processes.
 They cause valuable work products to sit idle, waiting to access busy resources.
 Queuing theory is interested in the various qualities of a queue.
 Its importance within software engineering can not be understated.
 A team that does not manage its queues properly is running the risk of slow delivery, long cycle times and large batch sizes.